 1.)
 Make sure that you’ve cleaned up the endgrain enough to see the pores clearly, and blown out any dust from the pores.
 You don’t want a “false-positive” and mistake sawdust clogged in the pores for tyloses.

 2.)
 Make sure that you’ve viewing a heartwood section of the board in question.
 While white oak has abundant tyloses in the heartwood, it is frequently lacking in the sapwood section.

 One related test regarding porosity is to take a short section of oak and try to blow air through the pores.
 If you are able to blow anything through it at all, it’s probably red oak.
 Take a look at this video, where a red oak dowel was used to blow bubbles in a glass of water:

-One exception to this rule is Chestnut Oak, which is still considered to be in the white oak group, even though its pores are large and open like red oaks.
+One exception to this rule is chestnut oak, which is still considered to be in the white oak group, even though its pores are open like red oaks.

 2. Look at the rays